Jeffrey Rich is the CEO of the Dublin, Ohio law firm of Rich & Gillis Law Group, LLC, and is Of Counsel to Rose Law Group pc.

 Mr. Rich has provided significant philanthropic and community leadership.
 He is a board member of the Arizona Citizens for the Arts’ Board.
 Mr. Rich is the Vice Chairman of The Phoenix Symphony.
 He is the former Chairman and CEO of Ballet Met Columbus and winner of their Distinguished Service Award.
 He was past Chairman of the Parent’s Fund Drive of the Columbus Academy, former Vice-Chairman of Ballet Arizona and past Chairman of the State of Ohio Parking Commission, to which he was appointed by the Governor of Ohio.

-Mr. Rich is a past President and current vice-president of “I Know I Can”, which is the Columbus Public Schools college access and scholarship program, Treasurer of the Dublin Good Schools Committee, the Past President of the Ohio Citizens for the Arts and its Foundation’s Board, co-chair of the Arizona State University Gammage Auditorium’s 50th Anniversary Capital Campaign, is on the ASU Herberger College of Design and the Arts Creativity Council, ASU President’s Club, is a board member of The Be Kind People Project and is the immediate past Chairman of the Ohio Arts Council to which he was appointed by the Governor.
+Mr. Rich is a past President and a current Board member of “I Know I Can”, which is the Columbus Public Schools college access and scholarship program, Treasurer of the Dublin Good Schools Committee, the Past President of the Ohio Citizens for the Arts and its Foundation’s Board, Co-Chair of the Arizona State University Gammage Auditorium’s 50th Anniversary Capital Campaign, is on the Arizona State University Herberger Institute of Design and the Arts Creativity Council, a member of the ASU President’s Club, Vice-Chairman of The Be Kind People Project and is the immediate past Chairman of the Ohio Arts Council to which he was appointed by the Governor.
 He is a member of American Bar Association, Ohio State Bar Association, Columbus Bar Association, Ohio Council of School Board Attorneys, Ohio, Arizona and Florida Bar Associations.

 In The News